-Believe it or not, fingernails can be indicators to many diseases.
+Believe it or not – the fingernails can be indicators for many diseases.
 They can give us a sign if something is wrong with our body.
 Furthermore, they can indicate the early signs of serious diseases, so we better keep an eye of them and notice even the slightest change.
-These are some of the signs that can be crucial for your knowledge about your overall health
+These are some of the signs that can be crucial for your knowledge about your overall health.

 1. PALE / WHITE NAILS